 SCOPE maintains cash and cash equivalent balances at commercial banks and with a brokerage institution.
 Cash balances held by SCOPE at commercial banks are insured up to \$250,000 in total by the Federal Deposit Insurance Corporation ("FDIC").
 Investments in money market mutual funds are not insured by the FDIC.
-At September 30, 2014 and 2013, the balance of cash and cash equivalents exceeded insured limits by approximately \$-0- and \$1,500, respectively.
+At September 30, 2015 and 2014, the balance of cash and cash equivalents did not exceed federally insured limits.